pkuzan/aws-basics/lab/aws-basics.md

 * Scroll down and find the Outputs section.
 * Copy the value of the URL key to the clipboard.

 In your browser paste the URL.
-You will be presented with the same HTTPS certificate warning as before.
+You will be presented with the same SSL certificate warning as before.
 Ignore the error and you should see a response similar to below.

 ```